 It also aids healthy immune function by supporting the development of white blood cells.

 In its role as an antioxidant, vitamin C may also help fight inflammation, which can damage the lungs and other organs.
-Some evidence suggests that people with severe COVID-19 experience dangerous levels of inflammation.

 However, a 2020 paper cautions that very high doses of vitamin C may change the way immune cells die, increasing the risk of localized inflammation.
 The authors recommend adding a steroid treatment called a glucocorticoid to reduce this inflammation.